 Of course, the world-famous Pad Thai is on the list.
 We just didn’t expect that we’ll be eating it at the infamous Khao San Road instead of the recommended one at Pad Thai Thip Samai.
 Hungry from temple hopping and a lot of walking, we decided to end the night by passing through the just as famous backpacker street.
 Taking in the sights and smell of the very lively street, this Pad Thai and barbecue vendor caught our fancy because of the people queueing up so we decided to give their dishes a try.

 The food is cooked upon ordering and you can choose which of the ingredients will be included in your Pad Thai.
 They also offer grilled beef, pork, chicken, hot dogs, mushrooms, and corn on skewers.
 Sadly, all of our batteries were emptied out even before our Pad Thai got cooked.
 But it sure filled our tummy and left us clamoring for more even if we just ate it standing on the sidewalk.
 Haha!

 Thai Food: Silom Soi 20 Food Market

 Bangkok is street food heaven and Silom Soi 20 is definitely not one you should miss especially if you’re staying in the Silom Area.
 This did not come up in my research and only stumbled upon it by accident when we were looking for a local place to eat early breakfast on our second day in Bangkok.
 We were staying across the street, in Mile Map Hostel which is just behind the Sri Maha Mariamman Temple.
-Silom Soi 20 would be at your right side if you cross the street from the temple.
+Silom Soi 20 would be on your right side if you cross the street from the temple.

 The street is surely a foodie heaven, enticing you with the different sights and smells, and offering almost everything from Thai curries, Moo Ping (grilled pork skewers), fresh fruits and vegetables, freshly pressed juices, an assortment of breakfast fare, snacks, and sweets, and everything in between.
 My friend even got to buy a vacuum-packed Thai black and brown rice.
 Best to come here from 6 am to 9 am.